Finding a Top Financial Advisor Firm in Cleveland, Ohio

 James Lineweaver is the founder, owner and CEO of his namesake company.
 He’s a certified financial planner (CFP) and accredited investment fiduciary (AIF).
 Lineweaver has worked in the financial services field since 1993.

-While the firm has 18 additional employees, you won’t find the certifications found at other Cleveland firms such as chartered financial analyst (CFA) or certified public accountant (CPA).
+The firm has 15 total employees, including three advisors.
+You won’t find the certifications found at other Cleveland firms, such as chartered financial analyst (CFA) or certified public accountant (CPA).
 Lineweaver is the only CFP at the firm.
+Another advisor holds the accredited investment fiduciary (AIF) designation.

 Lineweaver Financial Financial Planning